aimenux/JwtCli/README.md

 Providing a net global tool to decode/generate/validate jwt tokens
 ```

-> In this repo, i m building a global tool that allows to generate/validate JWT tokens signed with an RSA/ECC certificate.
+> In this repo, i m building a global tool that allows to decode, generate and validate JWT tokens signed with an RSA/ECC certificate.
 >
-> The tool is based on multiple sub commmands :
+> The tool is based on multiple sub commands :
 > - Use sub command `Decode` to decode jwt tokens
 > - Use sub command `Generate` to generate jwt tokens
 > - Use sub command `Validate` to validate jwt tokens